kubernetes-sigs/prometheus-adapter/docs/config.md

 Metrics Discovery and Presentation Configuration
 ================================================

+*If you want a full walkthrough of configuring the adapter for a sample metric, please read the [configuration walkthrough](/docs/config-walkthrough.md)*

 The adapter determines which metrics to expose, and how to expose them, through a set of "discovery" rules.
 Each rule is executed independently (so make sure that your rules are mutually exclusive), and specifies each